Triumph Financial (TFIN)

 Originally focused on traditional banking before pivoting to serve the transportation sector, Triumph Financial (NASDAQ:TFIN) provides specialized financial services to the trucking industry, including payments processing, factoring, banking, and data intelligence solutions.

-- Incremental sales over the last five years were much less profitable as its earnings per share fell by 22.1% annually while its revenue grew
+- Performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 22.1% annually

-- Tangible book value per share was flat over the last five years, indicating it’s failed to build equity value this cycle
+- Tangible book value per share stagnated over the last five years, limiting its ability to leverage its balance sheet to make additional investments

 Why There Are Better Opportunities Than Triumph Financial